SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     to simply build the image themselves.

-* After building the image ourselves, we can choose to upload it to an *image registry* such as [Docker Hub](https://hub.docker.com/), where others can get our image by simply running `docker pull`, making them able to instantaneously run it as a container, as shown in the figure below:
+* After building the image ourselves, we can choose to upload it to an *image registry* such as [Docker Hub](https://hub.docker.com/), where others can get our image by simply running `docker pull`, allowing them to instantaneously run it as a container, as shown in the figure below:

 <figure markdown>
 ![Image](../figures/docker_share.png){ width="1000" }